Skip to main content

 We didn’t expect to enjoy Buenos Aires as much as we did.

-Arriving, we had every notion that it would be the most expensive place to visit in Argentina, slightly overrated, overly busy and no different to any other capital city across South America.
+Arriving, we had every notion that it would be the most expensive place to visit in Argentina, slightly overrated, overly busy and no different from any other capital city across South America.

-Too be honest, at this point we were a little “over” Argentina, and cities in general, but we couldn’t come all this way south without seeing the cosmopolitan hotspot and highly recommended destination, one that has received rave reviews from anyone who has visited.
+To be honest, at this point, we were a little “over” Argentina, and cities in general, but we couldn’t come all this way south without seeing the cosmopolitan hotspot and highly recommended destination, one that has received rave reviews from anyone who has visited.

 Oversold slightly, one thing we knew was that we wanted to spot some tango, sip on mate along the coast and indulge on alfajores.